 The Risks of Classic Car Ownership

 A classic car is any vehicle that was built more than 30 years ago.
 Since these types of vehicles are rare, they are not often seen on the roads.
 Instead, many owners reserve them for showroom floors, recreational driving, and taking them to and from collector car shows.
-However, there is risk associated with the use and ownership of a vintage vehicle.
+However, there is a risk associated with the use and ownership of a vintage vehicle.

 Classic vehicles often come with a high price tag and a valuation that increases over time.
 Depending on the vehicle, you may spend thousands or even tens of thousands of dollars to purchase and restore it.
 Rare and one-of-a-kind vehicles are typically not easily or affordably replaced.